 This section contains a simple comparison of your net worth under the three options described above – own your home, rent a similar home or rent something smaller.
 For this illustration, I’ve assumed you own your home for ten years.

 The chart below shows your annual cash flows using the assumptions above if you buy a home and sell it in ten years.

-The dark blue bar on the left is your The amount you have to pay in cash up front for your purchase More, buyers’ closing costs and the $10,000 of cash you set aside for an emergency fund.
+The dark blue bar on the left is your down payment, buyers’ closing costs and the $10,000 of cash you set aside for an emergency fund.
 The subsequent ten bars show your mortgage expense (orange), property taxes and homeowner’s insurance (gray), utilities (yellow) and maintenance, repairs and updates (light blue).